How to Quit Your Job Without a Master Plan

 The trouble was, after a few months, I was incredibly bored.
-There was way too little work for me and the work was not challenging.
+There was way too little work for me, and the result was not challenging.
 I had identified another No Go, so I changed.
 I moved into customer service, again thanks to my language skills.
-There it started out similar.
-Way too little to do, I got sooo bored.
+There it started similarly.
+Way too little to do.
+I got sooo bored.

 So here’s my third piece of advice: Don’t stick with a job that’s not right for you.
 Take action and ask for additional responsibilities.

-From that point on, I learned a lot about recruiting, team management, career management, account management, marketing, social media, content management, and project management.
-I realized what my great strength is: I’m a super fast learner.
+I learned a lot about recruiting, team management, career management, account management, marketing, social media, content management, and project management from that point on.
+I realized what my great strength is: I’m a super-fast learner.

-This is the key to your successful career: learn as much as you can, even if you don’t know when these skills will come in useful.
-They will be useful at some point.
+This is the key to your successful career: learn as much as possible, even if you don’t know when these skills will come in useful.
+They will be helpful at some point.
 Keep learning!
 In addition, you will always be able to include additional skills in your resume.

 Why am I telling you all this?
-Because I don’t want you to freak out about not having a master plan for your life since the age of 12.
+Because I don’t want you to freak out about not having a master plan for your life since 12.
 You don’t need to have your life figured out as a teenager.

 So don’t despair.
-Not everyone of us has a passion from childhood years on.
-Many of us have the problem that we have many interests but not this burning fire for something in particular.
+Not every one of us has a passion from childhood years on.
+Many of us have the problem of having many interests but not this burning fire for something in particular.
 That’s ok.
-Figuring out your life is the biggest part of life.
+Figuring out your life is the most significant part of life.

-Don’t worry if you have no clue what you want to do and don’t listen to all the naysayers who are trying to put doubts in your head.
+Don’t worry if you have no clue what you want to do, and don’t listen to all the naysayers trying to put doubts in your head.
 Remember that they are speaking from their own experience, limiting beliefs and insecurities.
-They probably mean well but their advice often comes from a place of fear.
+They probably mean well, but their advice often comes from a place of fear.

-There is so much change going on, so the most important quality is to learn fast and adapt to a new reality.
-So don’t worry if you don’t have a vision board or a five-year-plan to success.
+There is so much change, so the essential quality is learning fast and adapting to a new reality.
+So don’t worry if you don’t have a vision board or a five-year plan to succeed.

-You can be very successful as a career changer – as long as you know your strengths, trust in your abilities, have an intrinsic motivation to make the best out of your life and know how to present your skills to a new employer.
+You can be very successful as a career changer – as long as you know your strengths, trust in your abilities, have an intrinsic motivation to make the best out of your life, and learn how to present your skills to a new employer.

-When I changed into my current company (yes, I still have a full-time job too), I had no experience at all in the pharmaceutical industry.
+When I changed to my current company (yes, I still have a full-time job, too), I had no experience in the pharmaceutical industry.
 I could have thought to myself: I don’t stand a chance!
 I have no experience in this business.
 Instead, I thought: I’ll figure it out.
 I have figured everything out so far.

-So, I just confidently entered the interview and convinced them that I’m a really fast learner and that I’ll take no time at all adapting to the new environment.
+So, I confidently entered the interview and convinced them that I’m a speedy learner and that I’ll take no time adapting to the new environment.

-Never forget: being an allrounder is a big advantage.
-You just need to know how to sell it: in your resume, in your cover letter, in your job interview, and if you need help with that, you know where to find it.
+Never forget: being an allrounder is a significant advantage.
+You need to know how to sell it: in your resume, in your cover letter, in your job interview, and if you need help with that, you know where to find it.